Cal Trans Accident Attorneys

 - Be Prepared to Jump Through Hoops.

-party must jump through certain hoops in order be enabled to sue.
+So the afflicted the party must jump through certain hoops in order to be enabled to sue.
 And this is because of the doctrine of Sovereign Immunity.
 Most of the time, the state is immune from being sued for money damages.
 But certain enumerated exceptions apply.

 Ultimately, our legislature felt the doctrine of ABSOLUTE immunity conflicted with the idea of a "government for the people."
 After all, our founders felt that the government, above all else, must be held accountable.
 Otherwise, it would be unfair to victims.